nepfaff/ft-300s-driver/README.md

 NOTE: It is normal for `Input/output error` to be displayed for the first few seconds.
 A permission error means that the user has not been added to the `dialout` group or that the computer has not been rebooted afterwards.
+The data has (Fx, Fy, Fz, Mx, My, Mz) format.